The best irons for seniors offer several qualities including long-distance, increased swing speed, and the ability to control shots.

 A lower center of gravity in the club improves several qualities of a senior golfer.
-Not only does lower CG help improve launch angle, but it also increases the shot length and carry.
+Not only does lower CG help improve launch angle, but it also increases shot length and carry.

 Most seniors hit the ball with low height, much like a line drive.
-Instead of getting the ball into the air, the ball bounces along the grass, limiting the length and costing important accuracy.
+Instead of getting the ball into the air, the ball bounces along the grass limiting length and costing important accuracy.

-Shots that contact more of the toe than the sweet spot are weaker with less speed.
-As a result, the shots could also suffer from side spin, creating slices and hooks.
+Shots that contact more of the toe, than the sweet spot, are weaker with less speed.
+As a result, the shots could also suffer from side spin creating slices and hooks.

 By finding an iron set that offers perimeter weighting and low CG, the senior golfer can concentrate solely on swinging with maximum speed to generate extended yardage.

 With features such as a graphite shaft, higher launch through lower CG, and improved ball flight, this type of iron can create quite the benefit.

-Trying to get the ball into the air and down toward the intended target is the overall goal of these types of clubs.
+Trying to get the ball into the air and down toward the intended target is the overall goal of these types of golf clubs.

-Types of Irons
+Types of Golf Irons

 A forged iron is harder to hit when compared to a cavity-backed iron.

-The senior flex rating is built for golfers with a swing speed below 75 mph.
-The senior flex rating provides the proper shaft for returning the club to square at impact.
+Built for golfers with a swing speed below 75 mph, the senior flex rating provides the proper shaft for returning the club to square at impact.

 For golfers with swing speeds around 85 mph, the regular shaft flex is for the average golfer.
-If the shaft flex does not match the correct swing speed, golfers can experience erratic results.
+If the shaft flex does not match the correct swing speed, then golfers can experience erratic results.

 Properly fitted for golfers with driver swing speeds over 95 mph, the stiff flex is a more rigid shaft flex when compared to senior or regular flex shafts.

-Made for mid-sized hands, regular grip size allows for comfortable holding of the golf club for golfers with these moderately sized palms and fingers.
+Made for mid sized hands, regular grip size allows for comfortable holding of the golf club for golfers with these moderately sized palms and fingers.

 Some golfers with larger hands prefer the thinner grip due to the feel and response of the club.

 Four times thicker than regular grips, these oversized grips allow golfers to maintain stability when swinging the golf club, even for golfers with wider palms and longer fingers.

 What should a senior golf set include?

-A senior golf club set should include various clubs that help produce straight shots that reach maximum distance, with a shaft offering a senior flex.
+A senior golf club set should include a wide variety of clubs that help produce straight shots that reach maximum distance, with a shaft that offers a senior flex.

 Most senior golfers prefer to lean on hybrids for their high-numbered irons, with game-improvement irons starting with their 6-iron.

-These components will help seniors with their launch angle, carry, and extended shot length.
+All of these components will help seniors with their launch angle, carry, and extended shot length.

 What is the difference between senior and regular golf clubs?

 Since seniors swing slower, they need a club with a shaft flex that reflects their clubhead speed to maximize the length of each shot.

 A more accomdating shaft flex, used in concert with a reduced speed swing, allows the golfer to return the club to square at impact for straighter shots.

 Do I need custom-fitted irons?

-A custom fitting may maximize launch angle and add a few yards of distance for a golfer with a moderate swing speed.
+A custom fitting may maximize launch angle and add a few yards of distance for a golfer who has a moderate swing speed.

-But since senior golfers need consistency more than fine-tuning, an off the shelf set of irons can undoubtedly produce high quality shots for a lower price.
+But since senior golfers need consistency more than fine tuning, an off the shelf set of irons can undoubtedly produce high quality shots for a lower price.

 How to hit irons for seniors?

-For senior golfers, the question when using a new set of golf irons is how it helps get the ball into the air and affects overall distance.
+For senior golfers, the question when using a new set of golf irons is how it helps get the ball into the air and how it affects overall distance.